 3.1 Description of studies

-Of the 30 studies included in this review, 22 were observational and 8 were experimental.
+Of the 34 studies included in this systematic review, 26 were observational and 8 were experimental.
 The results were grouped based on the objectives: 1) characteristics of users, 2) patterns of use, 3) reasons for use, 4) therapeutic effects of cannabinoids, and 5) side effects associated with cannabinoid use.
+Homogenous SCI participant populations were included in 18 of the 22 observational studies and 4 of the 8 experimental studies .
+From the experimental studies, dronabinol capsules were used in two studies, at different doses, while the other studies used variable proportions of CBD and THC as their interventions.
+Placebo was the most common comparator, used in six of the eight studies.

 3.2 Quality of studies